TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

 # Dan's Tech Talk for 2014-02-19

 I'm going to talk about a couple of things.
-Haskell because I think it's interesting.
-A system for setting up new PHP projects.
+Haskell because I think it's interesting, and a system for setting up new PHP projects because I want you to use it.

 Best time to ask questions is when you have them.